A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Abstract

 \section{Abstract}

-Regularization is critical in solving the ill-posed geophysical inversion problems.
-Explicit regularization is often used, but there are opportunities to explore the implicit regularization effect inherently from a Neural Network structure.
-Researchers in Computer Vision (CV) have discovered that the Convolutional Neural Network (CNN) architecture inherently enforces a regularization that is advantageous for addressing diverse CV inverse problems, including de-noising and in-painting.
+Regularization is critical for solving ill-posed geophysical inverse problems.
+Explicit regularization is often used, but there are opportunities to explore the implicit regularization effects that are inherent in a Neural Network structure.
+Researchers have discovered that the Convolutional Neural Network (CNN) architecture inherently enforces a regularization that is advantageous for addressing diverse inverse problems in computer vision, including de-noising and in-painting.
 In this study, we examine the applicability of this implicit regularization to geophysical inversions.
-The CNN maps an arbitrary vector to the model space (e.g., log-conductivity on the simulation mesh).
-The predicted subsurface model is then fed into a forward numerical simulation process to generate corresponding predicted measurements.
-Subsequently, the objective function value is computed by comparing these predicted measurements with the observed field measurements.
+The CNN maps an arbitrary vector to the model space.
+The predicted subsurface model is then fed into a forward numerical simulation to generate corresponding predicted measurements.
+Subsequently, the objective function value is computed by comparing these predicted measurements with the observed measurements.
 The backpropagation algorithm is employed to update the trainable parameters of the CNN during the inversion.
-Note that the CNN in our proposed method does not require training before the inversion, rather, the CNN weights are estimated in the inversion algorithm, hence this is a test-time learning (TTL) approach.
-The results demonstrate that the implicit regularization provided by the CNN can be useful in DC resistivity inversions.
-We also provide a detailed discussion of the potential sources of this implicit regularization and some practical guides for applying the proposed method to other geophysical scenarios.
-The proposed approach for reparameterizing the inverse problem can be adapted to other Tikhonov-style geophysical inversions.
+Note that the CNN in our proposed method does not require training before the inversion, rather, the CNN weights are estimated in the inversion process, hence this is a test-time learning (TTL) approach.
+In this study, we choose to focus on the Direct Current (DC) resistivity inverse problem, which is representative of typical Tikhonov-style geophysical inversions (e.g. gravity, electromagnetic, etc.), to test our hypothesis.
+The experimental results demonstrate that the implicit regularization can be useful in some DC resistivity inversions.
+We also provide a discussion of the potential sources of this implicit regularization introduced from the CNN architecture and discuss some practical guides for applying the proposed method to other geophysical methods.